With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreTruman Medical Centers Inc Tmc Behavioral Health is a mental health facility in Kansas City, MO, located at 1800 East Truman Road, 64127 zip code area.
+Learn MoreTruman Medical Centers Inc Tmc Behavioral Health is a mental health treatment clinic in Kansas City, Missouri, located at 1800 East Truman Road, in the 64127 zip code.
 Truman Medical Centers Inc Tmc Behavioral Health provides outpatient treatment.
-Truman Medical Centers Inc Tmc Behavioral Health provides cognitive behavioral therapy, individual psychotherapy and group therapy to adults and seniors 65 or older.
+Truman Medical Centers Inc Tmc Behavioral Health provides cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to adults and seniors 65 or older.
 Truman Medical Centers Inc Tmc Behavioral Health also supports people requiring dual diagnosis treatment.
-Additional services offered by Truman Medical Centers Inc Tmc Behavioral Health consist of housing services, intensive case management and suicide prevention services.
+Additional services provided by Truman Medical Centers Inc Tmc Behavioral Health consist of case management, intensive case management and supported employment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.